scottgallant/forestry-content-marketing/wp-to-jekyll.md

    At first, the multitude of bells and whistles that WordPress provides was something I loved.
 If there's some functionality I want that isn't provided by the currently installed theme, there's a good chance a 3rd party plugin will do the trick.
 For non-technical users, having the ability to easily extend the functionality of their website without having to creating something from scratch is pretty amazing - but it comes at a price.

-   For starters, these bells and whistles are a major cause of the speed issues mentioned above.
+   For starters, these bells and whistles are a major cause of the speed issues mentioned in #2 above.
 Second, each new add-on or extension can quickly clutter up an already complicated dashboard, making it difficult for even seasoned WordPress users to navigate.
 Lastly, all of these plugins, themes, and other extensions must be constantly updated to avoid security and compatibility issues.
 See, not simple after all, right?

    ![Typical WordPress Dashboard](http://nowgoblog.com/wp-content/uploads/2015/02/03-wordpress-dashboard-updates-link.jpg)